stevieclean/UNCG-CSE-Senior_Proj/README.md

 # Development

-For first time building you may need to install necessary Node Modules.
-To do so, simply run the following command through 'cmd' inside the "Cure" directory:
+For first time building you may need to install necessary Node Modules and Meteor/Cordova Plugins.
+To do so, simply run the following commands through 'cmd' or 'terminal' (if on MacOS) inside the "Cure" directory:

+meteor add frozeman:persistant-minimongo2
+meteor add cordova:cordova-plugin-calendar@5.1.4
+meteor add cordova:cordova-plugin-call-number@1.0.1

 meteor npm install --save @babel/runtime @fortawesome/fontawesome-free bootstrap jquery popper.js tiny-date-picker leaflet leaflet-geosearch